 - The purple belt takes three to five years to achieve.

-- It takes between five and six years to achieve the rank of brown belt.
+- It takes five to six years to achieve the rank of brown belt.

 - The black belt takes six to ten years of consistent training on average.

-- It takes a long time to learn Brazilian jiu-jitsu for street fighting or self-defense.
+- Learning Brazilian jiu-jitsu for street fighting or self-defense takes a long time.

 How to Get Better at Jiu-Jitsu Faster?

 Yet, some people are struggling to get better at jiu-jitsu.
 Therefore, the following tips will help you improve your game faster.